Azure-Samples/active-directory-dotnet-v1-to-v2/TokenCacheMigration/README.md

 - ADAL + MSAL side by side (e.g. a web service where one machine uses ADAL and one machine uses MSAL).
 - ADAL v3 to MSAL migration
+- Acquiring a token by refresh token (ADAL v2 to MSAL migration)

 ## Features